 As the name suggests, this financing option provides an advance on future merchant debit and credit card sales.
 In return, you’ll typically repay the debt through a percentage of your future sales rather than in equal installments.

 It’s important to keep in mind that while merchant cash advances are relatively easy to get, that doesn’t mean that just any business can get one.
-Because a merchant cash advance is based on future debit and credit card sales, you may not have much success getting one as a new business owner without such sales.
+Because a merchant cash advance is based on future debit and credit card sales, you may not have much success getting one as a new business owner without such sales, but if your sales are good, even if you have bad credit, you may qualify.

 If you’re looking specifically to borrow money to purchase a vehicle or other type of equipment for your business, an equipment loan is likely your best bet.